477567/Rodeen-Mostafa/Any.do Manual Testing.md/Test Scenarios-Test Cases.md

 **Pre- Conditions:**
 1. Application Downloaded successfully
+2. User Signed In

+**Test Case ID: TC31 - Verify Hid Email when Signing with Apple**

+**Pre- Conditions:**
+1. Application Downloaded successfully
 2. User Signed In with Apple
 3. Use chose to Hide the email while signing In

-**Test Case ID: TC - Verify Hid Email when Signing with Apple**

 **Steps to Execute:**
 1. Click on settings button on Top Right of the screen
 2. Choose Settings from the menu